cityofaustin/Residential-Permitting/_library/Contractor's Letter of Authorization.md

 ---
-title: Residential New Condominum Permit Application
+title: Contractor's Letter of Authorization
 description: Brief description of this form or document
-document_type: application
+document_type: form
-file_path: /assets/applications-and-forms/condo_app_AWU.pdf
+file_path: /assets/applications-and-forms/Contractor_letter_of_Authorization.pdf

 ---